Grammar Galaxy FAQs

 How many levels of Grammar Galaxy will there be and when will they be available?

 Nebula, directed at 1st/2nd grade, Protostar, directed at 3rd grade, and Yellow Star, directed at 4th grade are currently available.
-Red Star, directed at 5th grade, and Blue Star, directed at 6th grade, will both be available by the end of 2019.
-A preschool activity book and subject-specific mission manuals for junior high students will also be available, but no publication date has been set.
+Red Star, directed at 5th grade, is available for pre-order.
+Blue Star, directed at 6th grade, will be available by the end of 2019.
+A preschool activity book and subject-specific mission manuals for junior high students are planned, but no publication date has been set.

 Do you have plans to make Grammar Galaxy available in audio?